 In the past I have posted photos and trip reports on our blog page.
-But it is a ton of work uploading photos, sizing & saving them, and writing captions etc. So future trip reports and possibly many news items, will be posted on our newly created Facebook Group (you must have a Facebook account to view this page however).
+But it is a ton of work uploading photos, sizing & saving them, and writing captions etc. So future trip reports and possibly many news items, will be posted on our newly created Facebook Group (https://www.facebook.com/groups/saltlakerandos/) (you must have a Facebook account to view this page however).
 So please go there, “like” or “click for notifications” so you can stay in touch.
+Once you are approved as a member, you can approve any of your friends to join us too.

 On April the 12th we had our first event of the season, the Willard Bay and Beyond 100K and 200K.
 This year, everyone signed up for the 200 km distance.
 The weather was rather decent, as in April, it can go either way (the following day, i.e. Sunday, it was snowing in the nearby foothills!).
 Prior to the official event, we had the Holmbergs “pre-ride” the route to determine if construction would be an issue.
 There was some construction on the route during their ride, but according to the flagman that they asked, it would be over by Saturday — and indeed we had no construction problems.